hannafoe/cryptanalytical-extraction/README.md

 # Dependencies

 The code execution relies on the Python modules denoted below.
 The experiments were run on Python 3.10.11.
-In case the code does not run, here are the versions used:
+In case the code does not run, here are the versions used.
+For more details please refer to the requirements.txt file.

 ```
 pip install tensorflow==2.15.0
 pip install numpy==1.25.2
 pip install pandas==2.1.2
 pip install jax==0.4.30
-pip install optax==0.2
+pip install optax==0.2.3
 pip install scipy==1.9.3
 ```